smartEnergyResearchLab/About/README.md

 We use repo issues to collect feedback:

  * feedback on these [about](https://github.com/smartEnergyResearchLab/about/issues) pages
- * feedback on the Observatory data [documentation](https://github.com/smartEnergyResearchLab/observatoryData/labels/documentation)
+ * feedback on the Observatory data [documentation]<!--- when live: https://github.com/smartEnergyResearchLab/observatoryData/labels/documentation --->
- * feedback on the Observatory data [R package](https://github.com/smartEnergyResearchLab/observatoryData/labels/R%20Package)
+ * feedback on the Observatory data [R package]<!--- when live: https://github.com/smartEnergyResearchLab/observatoryData/labels/R%20Package --->